Joseph C. Hutchinson: Interwar period

-After the War, Hutchinson returned to Sanford, Florida and became the manager of a Sanford growers'.
-It was during a time when Sanford was becoming the center of Florida's truck farming industry, primarily by growing celery.
-He enlisted the Florida National Guard and was assigned as Private to the 1st Infantry of Florida.
-His officer rank was confirmed one month later and he was commissioned First lieutenant in the Infantry.
+After the war, Hutchinson returned to Sanford, Florida and became the manager of a Sanford grower; it was during a time when Sanford was becoming the center of Florida's truck farming industry, primarily by growing celery.
+He reenlisted the Florida National Guard and was assigned as a private to the 1st Infantry of Florida.
+His officer rank was confirmed one month later and he was commissioned a first lieutenant in the Infantry.

 His unit was redesignated to a federally recognized 124th Infantry Regiment and during the following years, Hutchinson was consecutively promoted to Captain (May 1923), Major (February 1929), and lieutenant colonel (November 1933).
 Beside the annual summer trainings at Camp Joseph E. Johnston and Camp J. Clifford R. Foster (both located at the present site of Naval Air Station Jacksonville), Hutchinson's unit participated in the relief work and guard duty to prevent looting after the hurricanes of September 1926, September 1928, and September 1935; riot duty and protection of jailed prisoners from a mob in Tampa, Florida, in May and June 1927; guard and security duties in connection with the visit of President Franklin Roosevelt to Winter Park, Florida, in March 1935 and other.

 Hutchins formed the J.C.
 Hutchison Co. in 1935, and later helped set up a network of crop growers in Florida.
 He assumed command of the 124th Infantry Regiment in August 1940 and was promoted to the rank of Colonel shortly after.
 The regiment was then a part of the 62nd Infantry Brigade under Brigadier general John C. Persons and upon Persons' promotion to the command of 31st Infantry Division "Dixie" on November 19, 1940, Hutchinson succeeded him as Brigade commander.

 The whole 31st Division including Hutchinson's 62nd Brigade was called up for Federal service on November 25, 1940, and Hutchinson was promptly promoted to the rank of Brigadier general on that day.
 He then supervised the brigade's transfer to Camp Blanding, Florida as a new location for divisional headquarters was located there.
 He then took part in the Louisiana Maneuvers in August 1941, and continued in the First Army Carolina Maneuvers in October–November 1941.